epsi-rns/AlumniBook-SF/README.md

 AlumniBook is just another
 unofficial sample of symfony application, not as comprehensive as Jobeet nor Askeet.

-This is not about AlumniBook itself, but a real project sample customization that you can reuse.
 Several common tricks for data entry problem in information system has been solved, just have a look at the source code.

+AlumniBook is a questionnaire based, simple data entry system, that you can use to make business directory.
+But this project is no longer about AlumniBook itself, but a real project sample customization that you can reuse.

 For developer who want to use AlumniBook for their alumni foundation, you can read separate document in README.iluni.md.